sternberglab/CAST-guide-RNA-tool/README.md

 Python dependencies can be installed with `pip install -r requirements.txt` run in this directory.

 ## Usage
-There are two primary functions: spacer generation, and spacer evaluation
+There are two primary functions: spacer generation, and spacer evaluation.

 #### Spacer generation
 This function will generate a number of spacers per given region of a specified reference genome.
 It can be set to target a set of genes by gene names, intergenic (non-coding) regions, as well as custom (user-specified) windows.